odbvue/odbvue/apps/wiki/guide/i13e/cicd/github-actions.md

 7. Release complete, ready for deployment

-8. Deployment manually triggered or automatic
-   └─ Triggers: deploy.yml
+8. Deployment manually triggered (by tag) or automatic (after successful build) └─ Triggers: deploy.yml

 9. Deploy workflow runs
-   ├─ Downloads bundle from build artifacts
-   ├─ Deploys database changes to ADB
+   ├─ Downloads bundle from build artifacts or Release assets (by tag) ├─ Deploys database changes to ADB
    ├─ Deploys web applications (blue/green)
    └─ Validates and reloads web server

 10. Production updated with zero-downtime

+### Manual deployment by tag

+You can deploy a specific version manually:

+1. Ensure a build has been performed for the tag (push a tag like `v1.2.3` to trigger the build).
+The build workflow publishes the bundle as GitHub Release assets on that tag.
+2. Run the Deploy workflow manually and provide the tag (e.g., `v1.2.3`).
+3. The workflow will download `release-<TAG>.tar.gz` (and `.sha256`) from the Release assets and proceed with DB and web deployment.

+If the release assets don’t exist for the tag, re-run the build workflow by pushing the tag or creating the release assets, then re-run the manual deploy.
 ```